mhagenow01/FBFransac/README.md

 as a means of refining an initial estimate of the object pose.
 We extend the core algorithm in two key ways to make it amenable to our object recognition formulation.

-As a breif reminder, the premise of ICP is to complete an optimal rotation and translation in order to align two sets of points.
+As a brief reminder, the premise of ICP is to complete an optimal rotation and translation in order to align two sets of points.
 The sets of points are constructed by finding the closest corresponding points between the sets.
 The optimal translation and rotation can be solved as a linear system using SVD.